mosalah19/TripDurationProjectFinal/README.md

 •	The number of trips increases at noon and in the evening than at any other time.
 •	The number of flights increases on Friday, Saturday, and         Thursday of each week.
 •	The speed of vehicles increased between night and late at              night.
-•	    The speed of vehicles increased on Sunday and Saturday
+•	he speed of vehicles increased on Sunday and Saturday
 •	The speed of vehicles increased in the months of 5 and 6
 •	The speed of vehicles increased on holiday days than on   other days.
 ```

 ## add new feature from The Open-Source Routing Machine (OSRM) dataset.
 ```
 	There are many columns that can help him predict like total_distance , total_travel_time , number_of_steps
 	 You can also verify this by merging with the main dataset by column ID.

 ```